 On my second batch I shredded all the apples which made the batter too moist causing the muffins to never fully cook in the center no matter how long I baked them for.
 Finally on batch number three I got it just right.
 The muffins are moist and packed with flavor and have just the right amount of apple chunks to add texture without altering the overall consistency of the muffins.

-- 2½ cups Almond Flour
+- 2 1/2 cups Almond Flour

 - 2 egg

-- 2 tbsp melted coconut oil (or butter)
+- 2 tbsp melted coconut oil or butter

 - 1 tsp nutmeg